TanStack/query/README.md

 ### Caching & Invalidation

 React Query caching is automatic out of the box.
-It uses a `stale-while-revalidate` in-memory caching strategy together with robust query deduping to to always ensure a query's data is only cached when it's needed and only cached once even if that query is used multiple times across your application.
+It uses a `stale-while-revalidate` in-memory caching strategy together with robust query deduping to always ensure a query's data is only cached when it's needed and only cached once even if that query is used multiple times across your application.

 At a glance: